preignition/program-user-guide/accessible-data/survey/share/batch/README.md

 ---
-description: This section explains how to use batches to send your survey to a large number of respondents at once.
+description: This section explains how to use batches to keep survey responses together based on when they were completed.
 ---

 ## Advanced Settings